15 Indian PMs and Their Decisions That Changed India

 Why It Still Matters Today

-• UPI now processes over 18 billion transactions every month and is live in 7 countries, India’s most visible soft-power export, built entirely on this government’s digital push.
+• UPI now processes over 22.7 billion transactions every month and runs live in 7 countries, making it India’s most visible soft power export and a direct product of this government’s digital push.

-• The Article 370 abrogation continues to shape J&K’s political and economic landscape, investment inflows, tourism records, and the statehood question are all live issues as of 2026.
+• The Article 370 abrogation continues to shape Jammu and Kashmir’s political and economic landscape.
+Investment inflows, tourism numbers, and the statehood question all remain live issues today.

 Dr Manmohan Singh